daschub/hsro-inf-prg3.github.io/07ln-iterator-composite-observer.md

 ![iterator pattern](/assets/dp-iterator.svg)

-Typically, the `ConcreteIterator<T>` is implemented as an inner, local or anonymous class within the `ConcreteAggregate<T>`, since intimate knowledge of the data structure is required.
+Typically, the `ConcreteIterator<T>` is implemented as an inner, local or anonymous class within the `ConcreteAggregate<T>`, since intimate knowledge (and access!) of the data structure is required.

 The iterator is a _behavioral_ pattern.